 One thing that Tesla did was enable the wiring of all the electronic accessories (lights, siren, etc.) into the large battery.
-That made it unnecessary to add a heavy-duty alternator, which is how the extra load is handled in the Ford.
+That made it unnecessary to add a second 12-volt battery (which is how other police departments have handled this item).
+In the case of the Ford patrol car, a heavy-duty alternator how the extra load is handled.
 (The HD alternator is included in the base purchase price of the Ford.)

 Aside from fuel, these are the ongoing regular maintenance items that are included in the data.

 Both vehicles: brakes and tires.

 With electric vehicles, regenerative braking, where the engine slows the car and stores some of that kinetic energy in the battery (instead of its being dissipated as heat), greatly reduces the wear on the brakes.
 The scheduled brake servicing for the Tesla is once every two years.
 It is possible the brakes will last longer, but the police use involves hard stops, which will engage the friction brakes, and this is thought to be a conservative estimate.
 Brake servicing history on the Explorer is twice per year.